Search Close Search

 • Leverage technologies to facilitate solutions to improve health outcomes and optimize the health experience.

 "Nurses are practicing and working in diverse workforces and settings requiring advanced knowledge and skills more than ever before.
-The Master of Nursing and Interprofessional Leadership program prepares nurses to lead and navigate health care systems while building relationships with stakeholders that optimize health and well-being.
+The Master of Science, Nursing and Interprofessional Leadership program prepares nurses to lead and navigate health care systems while building relationships with stakeholders that optimize health and well-being.
 Graduates will have the skills and experience to excel within interprofessional teams to address the health needs of patients, families, and communities in clinical and non-clinical settings."
 Program Director: Mary Antonelli, PhD, RN, MPH